MakenaKirimi/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-17.Write a shell script that adds the two numbers stored in the environment variables WATER and STIR and prints the result.
+8.Write a script that prints the result of the addition of 128 with the value stored in the environment variable TRUEKNOWLEDGE, followed by a new line.

-WATER is in base water
-STIR is in base stir.
-The result should be in base bestchol